ONSBigData/zip_to_sequence_file/README.md

 e.g. java -jar sequencer.jar -s some_archive.zip

-  -t, --target <dir>       Target directory for sequence file creation, default: SequenceOutputDir(.)
+  -t, --target <dir>       Target directory for sequence file creation, default: .
   -s, --singleFileMode     Flag to run in singleFileMode -b, --batchSize <string>
                            When not in singleFileMode controls the batch size for the sequence file (e.g. 200m, 1g)